vipviswa2004-eng/Full-Project-YSG/CUSTOM_DESIGNER_README.md

 - The `@ts-ignore` comment suppresses it

 ### Images not loading
-- Check if Supabase credentials are set in `.env`
+- Check if Cloudinary credentials are set in `.env`
 - Verify image URLs are accessible
 - Check browser console for errors